-This is relevant because people with high incomes are less likely to PLOS Medicine “The overweight and obesity transition from the wealthy to the poor in low- and middle-income countries: A survey of household data from 103 countries” View Source , CDC “People with Low Socioeconomic Status Experience a Health Burden from Commercial Tobacco” View Source , International Journal for Equity in Health “The convergence of racial and income disparities in health insurance coverage in the United States” View Source , and Urban Institute “How Are Income and Wealth Linked to Health and Longevity?”
+This is relevant because people with high incomes are less likely to experience obesity PLOS Medicine “The overweight and obesity transition from the wealthy to the poor in low- and middle-income countries: A survey of household data from 103 countries” View Source , bear the burden of commercial tobacco CDC “People with Low Socioeconomic Status Experience a Health Burden from Commercial Tobacco” View Source , be uninsured International Journal for Equity in Health “The convergence of racial and income disparities in health insurance coverage in the United States” View Source , and experience disease and premature death Urban Institute “How Are Income and Wealth Linked to Health and Longevity?”
 View Source .
 There’s also a link between wealth inequality and race.
-On the whole, Black and Latino families earn approximately Federal Reserve “Wealth Inequality and the Racial Wealth Gap” View Source as White families and have about 15% to 20% as much net wealth.
+On the whole, Black and Latino families earn approximately half as much Federal Reserve “Wealth Inequality and the Racial Wealth Gap” View Source as White families and have about 15% to 20% as much net wealth.
 Because of this, cities with high minority populations—particularly Black communities—tend to be excluded from lists like this.

 One can quibble about the necessity of, say, an Equinox in every community, but everyone deserves clean air, potable drinking water, access to fresh fruit and vegetables, decent medical facilities, and space to move around.
 That this is limited to places where a lot of the people who live there can afford an Equinox membership is a problem—and explains why, for much of the country, health can be an uphill battle.